Welcome to PLIX CubeSats! This is a series of workshops for exploring outer space environments using small, instrument- and sensor-laden spacecraft.

 Each of the three workshops centers on one key element of spacecraft design cycle:

-- Create an environment to engage with ideas related to outer space exploration and small satellite design in a hands-on and creative way.
+- Foster a hands-on creative environment to engage with ideas about outer space exploration and small satellite design

-- Provide engaging methods for patrons to collect and analyze their own data.
+- Engage patrons in collecting and analyzing their own data.

-- Facilitate discussions related to emerging outer space technologies and how these technologies can help address challenges on Earth (including climate change).
+- Facilitate discussions on emerging outer space technologies and how these can help address challenges on Earth (including climate change).

-Some ideas for bringing these activities to your library include:
+Some ideas for bringing these activities to your library:

 - Program building and launch sessions to coincide with World Space Week 👩🚀